 4. Cybersecurity Analyst

-A cybersecurity analyst is a professional responsible for protecting an organization’s computer systems, networks, and data from cyberattacks, unauthorized access, and security breaches.
-Although this role does not require coding, but having a basic knowledge can help you.
+A cybersecurity analyst protects an organization’s computer systems, networks, and data from cyberattacks, unauthorized access, and security breaches.

 To become cybersecurity analyst, you will need: